Rutgers is America's eighth oldest institution of higher

 university was reorganized under Chapter 61, Laws of 1956, as Rutgers, The

 State University of New Jersey.

-capacity with certain fiduciary responsibilities.
-As part of its compact
+advisory capacity with certain fiduciary responsibilities.
+As part of its

-study, student-body composition, faculty hiring and promotion, and labor
+programs of study, student-body composition, faculty hiring and promotion, and

 limited to no more than two six-year consecutive terms.